jaykch/markdown-previewer/README.md

 Setup
 =====

-Requirements: you need a recent version of node and Webpack installed (you can install it with `npm install -g webpack webpack-dev-server`.
+Requirements: you need a recent version of node and Webpack installed You can install it with `npm install -g webpack webpack-dev-server`

     git clone https://github.com/jaykch/markdown-previewer.git
     npm install